SIRzhou/learngit/readme.txt

-git is a version comtrol system git is free sofware
+Git is a distributed version control system.
+Git is free software distributed under the GPL.